+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Ownership and control

 The applicant is expected to play an active role in the investment.
-In practice, this usually means:
+In practice, this means holding at least 30% ownership in the business and demonstrating real involvement in management or decision-making.
+Passive investment structures do not qualify.

 Economic contribution

-Applicants must also meet general immigration requirements, including being over 18, having a clean criminal record, and demonstrating relevant professional or business experience.
+Applicants must also be over 18, have no serious criminal record, and demonstrate relevant professional or business experience.

-• A valid passport and completed visa application forms
+• A valid passport and completed application forms

 Step-by-Step Application Process